fatihcobann/fatihcobann/README.md

 ## 🌈 About Me

-* 💻 **IT Management | Web Developer | UI/UX Designer**
+* 💻 **Web Developer | UI/UX Designer | IT Management**
 * 🎓 Computer Programming student
-* 🧠 I consider myself successful in **algorithms and problem solving**, and I enjoy creating creative solutions to complex problems through my **analytical thinking skills**.
-I focus on continuously improving   myself by keeping up with new technologies, and I take pleasure in applying what I learn directly to my projects.
+* 🧠 I consider myself successful in **algorithms and problem solving**, and I enjoy creating creative solutions to complex problems through my **analytical thinking skills** 🧩💡
+* 🚀 I focus on continuously improving myself by keeping up with new technologies, and I enjoy applying what I learn directly to my projects
 * 📍 Based in Türkiye

 ---